Nazmul Hassan: As politician

-Nazmul Hassan was the member of parliament of Kishoreganj-6 constituency from Bangladesh Awami League since 2009 to 2024.
+Nazmul Hassan was the member of parliament for the Kishoreganj-6 constituency from the Bangladesh Awami League from 2009 to 2024.

 Others

-Nazmul Hassan is the managing director of Beximco Pharmaceutical Limited and Shinepukur Ceramics Limited and a director of Beximco Group.
-He was the president of Abahani club for almost a decade.
+Nazmul Hassan is the managing director of Beximco Pharmaceutical Limited and Shinepukur Ceramics Limited and a director of the Beximco Group.
+He was the president of the Abahani club for almost a decade.
 He headed a subcommittee in the parliament formed to investigate the manufacturing practices of pharmaceutical companies in Bangladesh.

 Controversies

 Nazmul Hassan has faced multiple controversies during his tenure as president of the Bangladesh Cricket Board.
 He has been criticized for his disciplinary actions against players, including the suspension of cricketer Shakib Al Hasan.
 Nazmul Hassan has also been accused of pressuring players to participate in matches despite their injuries and difficulties.